State of Voice Network Security

 Robocalls Are Cheap and Safe (for hackers and fraudsters)

-In 2021 it is very easy to cheaply, anonymously, and safely deliver millions or even billions of robocalls calls intended to try and harvest information and find weak spots for attack.
+In 2022 it is increasingly easy to cheaply, anonymously, and safely deliver millions or even billions of robocalls calls intended to try and harvest information and find weak spots for attack.
 For that reason robocalls continue to rise (both legal and illegal forms) even in the face of more aggressive FCC enforcement.
 Robocall-enabled attacks, and scams continue to rise and will do so for the foreseeable future.

 Caller ID Spoofing Continues to Rise